 After the walk, BRUNCH WILL BE PROVIDED at St. Richard’s Foley Hall by the Knights of Columbus for all walkers and workers.
 The top three walkers who raise the most in donations will receive prizes.

-In 2017 we witnessed an unprecedented rise in women's marches in the United States.
-These women came from all walks of Life marching in Washington and other major cities because they feel they are victims of injustice.
+2017 saw an unprecedented rise in women's marches in the United States, unfortunately advocating a pro-abortion position.
+These women came from all walks of life, marching in Washington and other major cities because they felt they were victims of injustice.

-Pro-Lifers have been marching in Washington on January 22nd for 43 years, marching for a true injustice.
-We have never gotten the press that these women received this year.
+In contrast, Pro-Lifers have been marching in Washington on January 22nd for 43 years, protesting a true injustice, the killing of innocent, unborn human beings.
+Unfortunately, Pro-Lifers have never gotten the media attention that these pro-abortion women received this year.

-In 2018 with a pro-life president, wouldn't it be exciting to see the March for Life stronger than ever?
-That's why we are asking you to bring the idea of going to Washington in 2018 back to your church, your youth group, Bible study group, etc. Pro-Life Mississippi is planning on taking a group to the march to represent the state of Mississippi in the march.
-Everyone who takes part in our Walk 4 Life this year will get half of their pledges designated toward subsidizing their trip to the 2018 March for Life if they wish to attend.
-If they can't attend they can designate someone to receive their part of the pledges toward their trip.
+In 2018, with a Pro-Life president, wouldn't it be exciting to see the 44th March for Life stronger than ever?
+That's why Pro-Life Mississippi is asking you to bring the idea of going to Washington in 2018 to your church, your youth group, Bible study group, etc. PLM plans to take a group to the 2018 March to represent the state of Mississippi.
+In fact, everyone who takes part in our Walk 4 Life this year will have half of their pledges designated to subsidizing this trip to the 2018 March for Life.
+If they can't personally attend, they can designate their part of the pledges for someone else’s trip.

 Please call Pro-Life Mississippi for more information.